Entrance Access Solutions offers a wide variety of access control systems and devices which include a number of solutions such as:

-A mag lock is a magnet that is constantly powered and it connects to a strike plate that is fitted to the door.
+A mag lock is a magnet that is constantly powered, and it connects to a strike plate that is fitted to the door.
 Anytime that lock is energised, it becomes a magnet, which then connects to a strike plate that is mounted on the door.
-They are very strong and can bear up to sort of 1,200 pounds of pressure being applied on the door, before the lock will give.
+They are very strong and can bear up to 1,200 pounds of pressure being applied on the door, before the lock will give.
 Once the energy is taken off of the lock it will unlock.
-This could be done via a push-to-exit button, a fob reader or other types entrance solutions.
-The release can also be set to accommodate a predetermined amount of time, this could be from anything from a second to for example 180 seconds.
+This could be done via a push-to-exit button, a fob reader or other types of entrance solutions.
+The release can also be set to accommodate a predetermined amount of time, this could be anything from a second to for example 180 seconds.

-What was the Sheer Lock?
+What is a Sheer Lock?

 What is a Strike Lock?

 A lot of doors will have a strike lock installed and you wouldn’t notice that it had an electric lock on it.
 It looks almost like a standard lock keeper and it is used with a standard door lock.
-You can use almost any a latch lock with this product.
+You can use almost any latch lock with this product.
 It is a releasable catch that, when the door is shut and locked, holds the door latch in place.
 As soon as it is de-energised or energized, it can work either way, the small latch releases and allows the door to be pushed past the latch.

 What are electric deadbolts and latches?